jimjam-slam/stickylabeller/README.md

 ## Use

 The package has just one function: `label_glue`.
-Give it a string template to be processed by `glue`, and it'll return a labelling function that you can pass to `ggplot2::facet_wrap`:
+Give it a string template to be processed by `glue`, and it'll return a labelling function that you can pass to `facet_*`:

 ```r
 library(stickylabeller)